NirbhayKumarUpadhyay/NirbhayKumarUpadhyay/README.md

 <h3 align="center">A passionate Data Analyst</h3>

-- 🌱 I have 1+ years of experience in IT Industry.
+- 🌱 I have 1.3 years of experience in IT Industry.

 - 👨‍💻 Currently building more Data projects

-- 👨‍💻 SKILLS: **Power BI, SQL, EXCEL, Statistical Analysis**
+- 👨‍💻 SKILLS: **Power BI, SQL, EXCEL, Tableau, Python, Statistical Analysis**

 - 📫 You can reach me at **upadhyaynirbhay1@gmail.com**

+- - 📫 Have a look at my Projects at **[Project Portfolio](https://codebasics.io/portfolio/Nirbhay-Kumar-Upadhyay)**